 How to Apply for an Override

-Step 1: Log-in to the LSA Opportunity Network
+Step 1: Log in to LSA Engage.

 NOTE: If your employer requires a letter verifying that you will receive credit, please email us at email@example.com.

 DEADLINES: Applications must be submitted on or before the deadline for each semester.

 Fall: September 30